 How To Use Blackened Seasoning

-Shown below is a bowl of Mango Peach Salsa with a tablespoon of blackened seasoning for extra flavor.
-This makes a great side dish for your blackened fish.
+Below is a bowl of Mango Peach Salsa with a tablespoon of blackened seasoning.

 Storage

-Store blackened seasoning in an airtight container in a cool, dry place.
-Properly stored, it can last up to 3 months.
-Over time, the potency of the spices may diminish.
+Store blackened seasoning in an airtight container in a cool, dry spot.
+It'll keep for up to 3 months.

-The term "blackened" took off in the 1980s and comes from the Cajun and Creole kitchens of Louisiana.
-It’s all about bold flavor--herbs, spices, and just the right amount of heat.
+The term "blackened" caught on in the 1980s and comes from the Cajun and Creole kitchens of Louisiana.

-You can use blackened seasoning on fish, chicken, shrimp, and even Roasted Vegetables..
+Use blackened seasoning on fish, chicken, shrimp, or even roasted vegetables.
 Down here in the Keys, we use it on yellowtail snapper.
-In Louisiana, blackened catfish is a classic.
+In Louisiana, blackened catfish is the go-to.

-When you coat fish with the seasoning and cook it in a hot skillet, the spices form a dark crust on the outside and the inside stays moist and tender.
+When you coat fish with the seasoning and sear it in a hot skillet, the spices form a dark crust while the inside stays moist.

 FAQ

-You can blacken your meats at home by combining paprika, thyme, oregano, garlic powder, onion powder, cayenne pepper, black pepper, and salt.
-Adjust the quantities to suit your taste preferences.
+You can make blackened seasoning at home by mixing paprika, thyme, oregano, garlic powder, onion powder, cayenne pepper, black pepper, and salt.
+Adjust the amounts to suit your taste.

 Press the seasoning onto the surface of the seafood to create a flavorful crust.
-Thin white fillets of snapper, hogfish, flounder, and others only need a dusting of the spice blend.
+Thin white fillets like snapper, hogfish, or flounder only need a light dusting.

 Ingredients